-O Formative Presentation: Pedagogies of Change, 40%:
+O Formative Presentation: Pedagogies of Change Prezi, 40%:

-A web-based media presentation that examines the state of the art with respect to change concepts, constructs, practice and pedagogy and their application within geography.
+A Prezi that examines the state of the art with respect to change concepts, constructs, practice and pedagogy and their application within geography.
 The presentation should be reflective of its content.
-Inclusion (embedding) of the submission within the Geography of Change course Prezi is required.
+Inclusion (embedding) of the submission within the cohort's Geography of Change course Prezi is required.

 Submissions may be by individuals or a collaboration.
 Any collaboration must be a team effort: not an ineffective, nor dysfunctional group.

-Due: Friday November 6, 2015
+Due: Friday November 3, 2017

-O Summative Assessment: Final Take Home Exam, 40%:

-Finding the Change within Me:
+O Summative Assessment: Final Take Home Exam, 40%: Finding the Change within Me